+(Manual)

-Manual Mode The ACL device driver receives commands as usual but only generates status commands).
+The robotic device driver receives commands as usual but only generates status messages when you double click on a line in the Task History box.

-In this mode, the device driver does not actually communicate with the ACL controller; only with the CIM Manager (and other devices that send it system components.
+In this mode, the device driver does not actually communicate with the robotic controller; only with the CIM Manager (and other devices that send it commands).

-Activation: ACLDriver.EXE ACLVD3.INI 31 /COM:0
+Command line for ACL: ACLDriver.EXE ACLVD3.INI 31 /COM:0

+Standalone Mode

-Standalone Mode The Standalone mode enables you to input manager specific commands and execute them directly to the controller without any intervention from other
+The Standalone mode enables you to input manager specific commands and execute them directly to the controller without any intervention from other system components.